andrewsio/andrewsio-blog.github.io/_posts/2020-11-15-trump-conceeds.md

 After days of victory claiming and tweeting nonsense he slipped up with this gem:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">He only won in the eyes of the FAKE NEWS MEDIA.
-I concede NOTHING!
-We have a long way to go.
-This was a RIGGED ELECTION!</p>&mdash; Donald J. Trump (@realDonaldTrump) <a href="https://twitter.com/realDonaldTrump/status/1327979630477922304?ref_src=twsrc%5Etfw">November 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">He won because the Election was Rigged.
+NO VOTE WATCHERS OR OBSERVERS allowed, vote tabulated by a Radical Left privately owned company, Dominion, with a bad reputation &amp; bum equipment that couldn’t even qualify for Texas (which I won by a lot!), the Fake &amp; Silent Media, &amp; more! <a href="https://t.co/Exb3C1mAPg">https://t.co/Exb3C1mAPg</a></p>&mdash; Donald J. Trump (@realDonaldTrump) <a href="https://twitter.com/realDonaldTrump/status/1327956491056279552?ref_src=twsrc%5Etfw">November 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Before later reassuring his following that didn't concede:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">He only won in the eyes of the FAKE NEWS MEDIA.
 I concede NOTHING!
 We have a long way to go.
 This was a RIGGED ELECTION!</p>&mdash; Donald J. Trump (@realDonaldTrump) <a href="https://twitter.com/realDonaldTrump/status/1327979630477922304?ref_src=twsrc%5Etfw">November 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This saga is as entertaining and frightening as I hoped it would be.
 I absolutely love that Twitter have added the dispute tags to his tweets.
 Can't wait to see what happens next, I hope they make a Netflix documentary out of it.